Our Symptom checker provides clinical advice on what to do next based on your symptoms.

 Chest injury is any injury to the chest area, between the neck and the abdomen.
 Learn about the signs of injury and treatments.

 A limb injury is any injury to a limb, such as a leg or arm, or to their toes and fingers.
-Find out more about limb injuries and its many causes.
+Find out more about limb injuries, infection, treatment and prevention.

 Von Willebrand disease